wp-plugins/help-for-wp/readme.txt

 Provide users with a range of free video training materials covering basic operations in WordPress.

 The training material covers simple operations like the WordPress editor, pages, posts plugins and more.

-Optionally users can choose to subscribe to a premium service that providers an even larger variety of training materials.
+<iframe src="http://player.vimeo.com/video/39325737?title=0&amp;byline=0&amp;portrait=0&amp;color=ffffff" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-Developers are also able to customise the plugin by adding addition video or static content that can also be available to users.
+Developers are also able to customise the plugin by adding additional video or static content that can also be available to users in this free edition.

+Optionally users can choose to subscribe to a premium service that providers an even larger variety of video training materials.

 == Installation ==